Documentation Menu

 • Labels appear in your feed โ€” When a post matches your interest, the label shows up below the title.
 Keep them concise.

-• Acronyms work โ€” Use "LLM" as a label with "large language models, GPT, Claude" in related words.
+• Acronyms work โ€” Use "LLM" as a label with "large language models, GPT, Claude" as keywords.

 How Matching Works